h3rogam3r8/cse-312/README.md

 # UBeats (Temporary)
 This is @7's CSE 312 Final Project.
-This repository is currently empty since we have not started yet.
+This repository contains the necessary files to launch our web application.

 ## Project Part 1 :
 ### Framework: Flask / Python